-Whether you just enjoy a bit of kick to your salsa or load peppers on every meal, the jalapeno pepper can make an attractive and practical plant to have around.
-However, those on the less fanatic spice side of the equation may find even one small container plant will produce too many peppers for one household.
+Whether you just enjoy a bit of kick to your salsa or load peppers on every meal, jalapeno pepper plants are an attractive and practical plant to have around.
+However, those on the less fanatic spice side of the equation may find even one small container plant produces too many peppers for their household.
 The average jalapeno plant will pop out 25 to 35 peppers a season— and that’s one single, small plant.
-As a result those taking up jalapeno harvesting may benefit from the knowledge of how to store jalapenos.
+As a result, those taking up jalapeno harvesting may benefit from knowing how to store jalapenos.

 Storing jalapenos for fresh use:

-You can allow peppers to remain on the vine and use as needed for some time, however, eventually they may begin to shrivel and even fall off on their own.
-In which case, watch out for children and pets as vine ripened jalapenos will be stronger in flavor.
+You can allow peppers to remain on the vine and use them as needed for some time.
+However, eventually, they may begin to wither and even fall off on their own.
+In which case, watch out for children and pets as vine-ripened jalapenos will be stronger in flavor.

-Another fresh use option is to cut the peppers from the plant once they are ripe and place them in a paper bag in the crisper of your refrigerator.
+Another fresh-use option is to cut the peppers from the plant once they are ripe and place them in a paper bag in the crisper of your refrigerator.
 In this form, jalapenos will keep for around a week, maybe two.
-There is no need to cut or clean the peppers prior to the time of use.
+There is no need to cut or clean the peppers until you’re ready to use them.

 Drying jalapenos can preserve them pretty much indefinitely.
-Simply use a needle to string the peppers by their stems and hang them in a dry location.
+Simply use a needle to string the peppers by their stems and hang them.
 You can leave the peppers hanging or remove them once dry and store them in a dry location.
 Refrigeration is not necessary.
 You can also take dried jalapenos and grind them to use as an easy spice additive to meals.

 Other gardeners use dehydrators to speed the drying process or slice and bake strips in the oven before storing.
 Always remember to either wear latex gloves or wash your hands very thoroughly after handling jalapenos.
-The chemical which makes the pepper hot to the taste can cause painful chemical burns to the skin.
+The chemical that makes the pepper hot to the taste can cause painful chemical burns.

 Pickling or jarring jalapenos: